RafaelDee/WebprogTP/README.md

 3. Prettier - Code formatted
 4. EditorConfig for VS Code

-### to host the project locally
+## Host the project locally
-1. click the NxConsole ("n>" icon) on the left sidebar
-2. click serve
-alternativley can click serve on the bottom part (not the target icon), then click WebprogTP then ```"Execute nx:run WebprogTP.serve"```
-3. wait to complete
-4. when the terminal says *Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/* ctrl + click the link to open in browser

-## Development server

-Run `nx console`.
+Run `ng serve`.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding